 Top of the page

 The kneecap (patella) is a bone that protects the front of your knee joint.
-It takes the brunt of any blows to your knee, such as a fall onto your knee or your knee hitting the dashboard.
-Symptoms of a broken kneecap (fracture) are swelling and pain, especially when moving the knee back and forth.
+It takes the brunt of blows to your knee, such as a fall onto a knee or a knee hitting the dashboard.
+A broken kneecap (fracture) causes swelling and pain, especially when moving the knee back and forth.

 You may not need surgery if the fracture has not moved your kneecap out of position.
 But sometimes surgery is needed to move the pieces of the kneecap back where they belong and to repair damage.
-Whether or not you have surgery, you probably will wear a cast or immobilizer on your leg for several weeks while the kneecap heals.
+Whether or not you have surgery, you probably will wear a cast or brace (immobilizer) on your leg for several weeks while the kneecap heals.
 Wear and take care of the cast or immobilizer exactly as your doctor advises.
-You may need to ask for help with daily tasks.
+You may need help with daily tasks.

 You heal best when you take good care of yourself.
 Eat a variety of healthy foods, and don't smoke.